marbl/metAMOS/README.md

 [TOC](#table-of-contents)
 ### B) SOFTWARE REQUIREMENTS

+If you are using the frozen binary, you can skip this section.
+The metAMOS frozen binary includes dependencies and only requires perl 5.8+ and java 1.6+.

-The main prequisite software is python2.6+ and AMOS (available from http://amos.sf.net).
-Once python2.6+ and AMOS are installed, there should not be any other major prerequisites as most everything that is needed is distributed with MetAMOS inside of the /Utilities directory.
-Depending on your platform/Linux distribution, you might need to download and install the following BEFORE running INSTALL.py:
+The main prequisite software for installing/running metAMOS is python 2.6+, perl 5.8+, and java 1.6+.
+Depending on your platform/Linux distribution, you might also need to download and install the following BEFORE running INSTALL.py:

 1. git
 2. gcc